On the critical group of hinge graphs: Hinge graphs with the same base shapes

 As shown in Figure \ref{fig:Basecase}, we multiply this divisor by $2$ and hence have $2$ and $-2$.
 Since we can fire the $2$ exactly once and borrow from the $-2$ exactly once to obtain linear equivalence to the zero divisor, we have shown that the divisor is a group element of at most order $2$.
 It is possible that the divisor is linearly equivalent to the zero divisor without any scalar multiplication, which would mean it would be of order $1$.
 One can verify this is not true by utilizing Proposition \ref{thm:obs2b}, which tells us that chip firing equivalence is unique up to addition of the kernel (which in this case is simply $\mathbf{1}$).
-From this, we see that if we fire each vertex a number of times such that any two are coprime, then we immediately obtain the order of the divisor.
-This is true because a smaller order, and hence a smaller multiple of each value would give us fractional firings which cannot be changed by adding integer multiples.
+From this, if we fire each vertex a number of times, such that the greatest common divisor of the firings is $1$ irrespective of addition of the vector $\mathbf{1}$, then we immediately obtain the order of the divisor.
+This is true because a smaller order, and hence a smaller multiple of each value, would give us fractional firings which cannot be changed by adding integer multiples.
 Therefore, we have that for triangles, the order of $\eta_{x,y}$ is $k-1=3-1=2$.

-For the inductive step, consider one of the base shapes.
+Now consider one of the base shapes of $\mathcal{H}_{k,n}$.
 From this shape, we associate with it a string of vertices obtained by removing the shared edge as depicted in Figure \ref{fig:assign}.
 As shown, the shared vertices correspond with the endpoints of the string.
 Even though they connect via an edge on the base shape, this does not pose a problem as we do not fire either vertex.

 Note that each vertex in the string has valence $2$, except for the endpoints, which have valence $1$.
 If we fire every vertex except the endpoints, we obtain the value $1$ associated with each endpoint, the value $-1$ associated with the vertices adjacent to each endpoint, and $0$ everywhere else, as depicted in Figure \ref{fig:chain}.
 This follows because each time we fire a vertex that is not an endpoint or adjacent to an endpoint, the integer associated with the vertex decreases by two, but firing both of its neighbors returns the two chips lost for a net effect of zero.